angry-bear351/c3423559/README.md

 ####################

 1. Copy all .sh files into the same directory
-2. Run file.sh, the GUI will no load
+2. Run filet.sh, the GUI will no load

 Using the program.
 ###################